nucleardreamer/docker-libfreenect2/readme.md

 ```

 ## running
-If you want to run the test, you will need to expose your X server socket and have it for
+If you want to run the test, you will need to expose your X server socket

 ```
 xhost +local:root
 docker run -it --privileged \